We are aware of the impact unauthorised moorings has on local communities.

 While we are constrained by an absence of powers to move or evict boats which are not moored on council-owned land, we work closely with Surrey Police, Surrey Fire and Rescue Service and the Environment Agency who can take action.

-We have written to the Environment Agency and local MP, Dominic Raab, see letters and responses:
+We have written to the Environment Agency and the local MP.
+See letters and responses below:

 Environment Agency enforcement